IvanFernandez/advanced-analytics-spark/README.md

 # Installation
 This project is managed with sbt and maven:
-1) To package it with maven, run 'mvn clean package -DskipTest'
+1) To package it with maven, run `mvn clean package -DskipTest`
-2) To package it with sbt, run 'sbt package'
+2) To package it with sbt, run `sbt package`

 # Running standalone application
 [Spark self contained applications](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications)